-Sunday 28 October 2018
+Sunday, 28 October 2018

-Near the end of last year, when she was three and a half, Pickle was having great success with cosmic ordering.
 She wanted a pink, two wheel bike, with a basket on the front and training wheels.
 Lo, the next day, the people around the corner put one that met her specification outside their house with a sign saying 'free' just as I was driving by.
-She wanted a surfboard, with a legstrap - our neighbours got a new board for their daughter, would Pickle like the old one?
-It was even her favourite colour pink!
-Yes please.

 Pickle started preschool at the beginning of this year.
 Whenever she was asked to draw a picture of her family it always included her Dad, me, herself and her little sister Annie.
 The teachers thought she had a little sister and asked me about her.
 But no, Annie only existed in Pickle's imagination.

 (Despite hoping for a sibling, I've had two miscarriages since her birth, and none in the past year.
-Our plan hasn't changed since we decided to try to have a family.
+Our plan hadn't changed since we decided to try to have a family.
 Keep healthy and keep enjoying each other without contraception, if it happens, it happens).

 Pickle asked me many times when she could have her little sister and I explained about how it wasn't that easy.
 It's not like buying something in a shop.
 It's more like gardening.
 The Dad needed to plant a seed in the Mum and hopefully that seed might grow into a baby inside Mum and after lots of waiting that baby might be born.
 But we couldn't choose if the baby would be a boy or a girl, and we couldn't make the seed grow into a baby.
 We could just do our best and hope.

-I also mentioned a seed was more likely to be planted if she stopped coming into our room at night and keeping us awake all night with her kicks and sleep talking.
 I heard a good description of sleeping with a small person recently - they only do crucifix or swastika shapes and alternate between them.
 In the last few months Mr Duncan and I were even taking turns sleeping in the spare room a couple of nights a week each so everyone got better rest.

 When her Dad went to the UK for a month for work recently, Pickle slept all night in her own bed for the first time since she was 2.5 (and started having night terrors).
 She breezed into our bedroom in the morning to wake me up.